vlandham/captain_z/out/captain_z.ebook.md

 # 7

-Captain Spears's eyes darted back and forth and all around the boat looking for something out of place.
+Captain Spears's good eye darted back and forth and all around the boat looking for something out of place.
 He had just woken up out of a wonderful dream, and his head was still muddled and confused.
 He hadn't yet thought to check the map room to find out if anything was missing.

 When Captain Z saw Spears and his cat, she scooted back under the tarp as far as she could go.
 It would be an awful thing to be caught on board the Sea Breaker with something belonging to Captain Spears.

 She had to escape, but how?
+She had to try to get to her little row boat before Spears found her.

 Suddenly, a great commotion broke out.
-One of the sleepy pirates had gotten all tangled up in some of the loose ropes on the deck.
-While it was just rope wrapped around his legs and arms, this pirate thought it was the tentacle of a giant octopus up from the depths to drag him into the sea!
+One of the sleepy pirates had slipped and gotten all tangled up in some of the loose ropes on the deck.
+While it was just rope wrapped around his legs and arms, in the dark this pirate thought it was the tentacle of a giant octopus that had come up from the depths to drag him into the sea!

 "Oh Help!
 I'm done for!
 Tis a great Kraken come to swallow me whole!"
 The pirate shouted and flailed his free arm about.
 His pirate companions were slow to help, fearing such a beast could grab them and pull them under as well.

-When they found this screaming pirate was battling nothing more then a piece of rope, they all broke out in laughter (pirates are mean like that, always laughing at their mates).
+When they found this screaming pirate was battling nothing more then a piece of rope, they all broke out in laughter (some pirates are mean like that, always laughing at their mates).

 "Pray, grab my hand and I'll save you from the monster!" one of the other pirates called out.
 The tangled pirate grabbed for a hand, and all the others fell to the floor from laughing so hard.

 With all this tomfoolery going on, now was the chance for Captain Z to escape unnoticed.

 She crept out from under the tarp with the chest and headed for the side of the ship.
-Looking over the railing, she saw the little rowboat that carried her here still where she had left it, down below.
+Looking over the railing, she saw the little rowboat that carried her here still where she had tied it.

 As she turned back around to check that no one was watching her, she met face-to-face with that nastiest of cats, Hissy!